PM Modi holds meeting with energy sector CEOs in US, discusses methods to harness opportunities

 We also hope that relations between India and the US continue to blossom on political and economical fronts, he said in response to a question.

-The prime minister is scheduled to address over 50,000 Indian-Americans at the “Howdy, Modi” event on Sunday, in which he will be joined by US President Donald Trump. (agencies)
+The prime minister is scheduled to address over 50,000 Indian-Americans at the “Howdy, Modi” event on Sunday, in which he will be joined by US President Donald Trump.
+(PTI)

 Editorial